hubert123s/e-commerce-selenium/README.md

 Scenario 19: Verify that social media links redirects to the target page

+Scenario 20: Verify contact us form with file

 TODO

 Verify first item from results can be removed from the cart

 Verify that item review is available on the items details page

-Verify contact us form with file

 Check if the product is placed in the appropriate tab (dresses in dresses tab)